MSQ-123/CovidMutations/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # CovidMutations
-A feasible framework for annotation and mutation analysis of COVID-19, including mutation profile visualization, statistics and the country distribution of mutational events.
-The assay data is conducive to detecting mutations in the SARS-CoV-2 genome.
+A feasible framework for mutation analysis and reverse transcription polymerase chain reaction (RT-PCR) assay evaluation of COVID-19, including mutation profile visualization, statistics and mutation ratio of each assay.
+The mutation ratio is conducive to evaluating the coverage of RT-PCR assays in large-sized samples.

 <!-- badges: start -->